Stephanniee/API-Weather-App/README.md

 * [Credits](#credits)

 ## User Stories:
-o	As a user, I want a user-friendly app or website that allows me to quickly find the weather in any city of my choice.
+1. As a user, I want a user-friendly app or website that allows me to quickly find the weather in any city of my choice.

 ## Features:
-Start by typing in your desired city in the WeatherNow app, and the relevant information will be displayed. o	Utilise the search bar to easily find weather updates for various cities. o	Access information on temperature, humidity, and wind speed for your selected location. o	Get real-time weather forecasts for the current conditions in your city. o	View a centralised image depicting the current weather status, whether it's sunny, rainy, etc.
+Start by typing in your desired city in the WeatherNow app, and the relevant information will be displayed.
+1. Utilise the search bar to easily find weather updates for various cities.
+2. Access information on temperature, humidity, and wind speed for your selected location.
+3. Get real-time weather forecasts for the current conditions in your city.
+4. View a centralised image depicting the current weather status, whether it's sunny, rainy, etc.

 ## Features Left to Implement:
 o	Weekly weather updates for extended planning.